Spectral gap for stochastic energy exchange model with nonuniformly positive rate function: Proof of Theorem 1

-for all $\E>0$ and $N \ge 2$. \end{theorem} We give a proof of this theorem in the next section.
+We give a proof of this theorem in the next section.

-Once we have Theorem \ref{thm:compare} and the scaling relation (\ref{eq:scaling}), then all we have to show is that $\kappa_m >0$ and $\la^{*,m}_{LR}(1,N)$ is uniformly positive in $N$. $\kappa_m >0$ follows from Corollary \ref{cor:kappa} below.
-The main work of this paper is to give a uniform lower bound for the spectral gap of $\mathcal{L}^*_{LR}$ in the size of the system with a fixed mean energy $\E$.
-It is already done for the case $m=0$ in \cite{GF} (also in \cite{S} by a different proof): \begin{theorem}[\cite{GF}, \cite{S}] For any $\E>0$ and $N \ge 2$,
+Once we have Theorem~\ref{thm:compare} and the scaling relation (\ref {eq:scaling}), then all we have to show is that $\kappa_m >0$ and $\lambda^{*,m}_{\mathrm{LR}}(1,N)$ is uniformly positive in $N$. $\kappa_m >0$ follows from Corollary~\ref{cor:kappa} below.
+The main work of this paper is to give a uniform lower bound for the spectral gap of $\mathcal{L}^*_{\mathrm{LR}}$ in the size of the system with a fixed mean energy $\E$.
+It is already done for the case $m=0$ in \cite{GF} (also in \cite{S} by a different proof) as follows.